Our Inspector's Highlights

 The Restaurants

-• Executive chef Gary Jones is in charge of a kitchen that’s been a training ground for the likes of Heston Blumenthal and Marco Pierre White, overseeing both tasting and à la carte menus that have wowed every restaurant reviewer in the business.
+• Executive chef Luke Selby is in charge of a kitchen that’s been a training ground for the likes of Heston Blumenthal and Marco Pierre White, overseeing both tasting and à la carte menus that have wowed every restaurant reviewer in the business.

 • Food here is classic French – think chilled gazpacho or veal kidneys with a red wine jus – with the occasional inspired twist — the braised fillet of turbot, for example, comes with wasabi.